sbw-neue-medien/uek5-virtual-lab/README.md

 A private LAN switch (uek5witch) is used to prevent network troubles with the host.
 The WAN is connected to the ''Default Switch'' wich will forward to the uplink.

 ## Router
-As router a Mikrotik CHR (Cloud Hoster Router) is used: https://mikrotik.com/download#chr The VM is connect to the two switches and normally should find out on which to configure WAN (the one with a DHCP-server).
+As router a Mikrotik CHR (Cloud Hoster Router) is used: https://mikrotik.com/download#chr, under x86 the ISO-file.
+The VM is connect to the two switches and normally should find out on which to configure WAN (the one with a DHCP-server).
 The Router can be configured with the cli but we will use the WinBox interface.

 ## Server